 Virginia's vaccination rates are better than rates in many other states.
 However, nearly 30% of Virginia's population has not been fully vaccinated.
 Vaccination hesitancy remains of great concern.
 Recent reports show that those who were unwilling to be vaccinated in late 2020 were still unwilling to be vaccinated in the fall of 2021.
 Vaccinations in children under the age of 18 (including now infants) and frequent testing are essential to keeping children and staff healthy in schools and daycares.
-These protocol will be especially critical since the school year has begun and as the winter continues.
-Unprecedented and elevated levels of influenza and RSV this fall and winter are already putting a strain on hospitals and health care providers, making it more important to mitigate the spread of COVID-19.
+These protocol will be especially critical since the winter holidays are over and people have returned to school and work.
+Unprecedented and elevated levels of influenza and RSV this fall and winter are putting a strain on hospitals and health care providers, making it more important to mitigate the spread of COVID-19.
 Risks of reinfection and experiencing more severe symptoms seem to be higher with the BA.5 variant.
 Continued efforts to encourage vaccination, including booster shots when eligible, and reducing vaccine hesitancy are important factors to ensure Virginia remains on the path to normalcy.
 Therapeutics, testing, prevention, outbreak control, and public health information are also important factors.